bgamari/ghc-wiki-import/typeable/ben-gamari.md

               => forall k1 (a :: k1 -> k2) (b :: k1). (fun ~ a b)
               => TypeRep a -> TypeRep b -> TypeRep fun

+-- Open question: Should this pattern include the kind of the constructor?
-pattern TRCon :: forall k (a :: k).
+-- It seems you often need it. pattern TRCon :: forall k (a :: k).
 TyCon -> TypeRep a

 -- decompose functions